Returning Students Only

 Dual enrollment courses have been a feature in South Carolina high schools since 1972.
 The purpose of these courses is to provide an avenue through which highly talented high school youth can earn college credit while simultaneously meeting high school graduation requirements, taking courses in the high school setting taught by an approved USC professor.
 The university professor designs the course, including the syllabus and all major assessments, and provides instructional time using video lectures, online delivery, and classroom visits.
 The class meets on the regular high school schedule with the classroom teacher as the facilitator.

-If you're interested in the dual enrollment program provided through USC Lancaster, please contact your school guidance counselor to discuss the possibility of USCL courses being provided at your high school.
+If you're interested in the dual enrollment program provided through USC Lancaster, please contact your school counselor to discuss the possibility of USCL courses being provided at your high school.
+Dual enrollment is limited to high school juniors and seniors.
+Exceptions can be made for high school freshman and sophomores depending on age of student and other criteria.
+(Note: A student must have a minimum 3.00 UGP GPA)

 For Dual Enrollment Students